 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 of the instructional day.
 Percentage of suspension and expulsion rate 0.2% schoolwide suspension rate 0% schoolwide suspension rate 0% schoolwide suspension rate 0% suspension rate Expulsion rate 0% schoolwide expulsion rate 0% schoolwide suspension rate 0% schoolwide expulsion rate 0% schoolwide expulsion rate Percentage of students who feel connected/part of their school According to April 2021 survey, 81% of students (grades 3-8) responding 4 or 5 on a 5-point scale to the question "I feel like I belong and am accepted at IA" According to January 2022 Satchel Pulse teacher & student surveys, students scored an average of 6.4 on relationship skills, 6.3 on responsible decision making, 6.2 on self awareness, 6.1 on self management, and 6.7 on social awareness.
 All scores are out of a scale of 10.
+Satchel Pulse survey was not given this year.
 Satchel Pulse surveys will show a score of 7 or higher in all 5 areas.
-Teacher retention rate 75% of credentialed staff are staying at IA following the 2020- 2021 school year 80% of credentialed staff are staying at IA following the 2021- 2022 school year.
+Teacher retention rate 75% of credentialed staff are staying at IA following the 2020-2021 school year 80% of credentialed staff are staying at IA following the 2021-2022 school year.
+70% of credentialed staff are staying at IA following the 2022-23 school year.
 90% of credentialed staff will stay at IA following the 2023- 2024 school year

 Action # Title Description Total Funds Contributing 2.1 Professional Development 2021-22 IA will pay for all incoming teachers to attend Responsive Classroom and Positive Discipline training, which both offer skills that are at the core of our practice.
-Ensuring all of our teachers receive this training builds consistency within our school. \$15,750.00 No
+Ensuring all of our teachers receive this training builds consistency within our school. \$13,500.00 No

 Action # Title Description Total Funds Contributing 2022-23 IA will provide professional development for all incoming teachers aligned with our philosophies and policies to facilitate their integration to our staff and support continuity of instruction across the school.
 2023-24 IA will continue to provide professional development for all incoming teachers aligned with our philosophies and policies to facilitate their integration to our staff and support continuity of instruction across the school.
 Both new and returning teachers will have access to professional development on academic content delivery, positive behavioral interventions and SEL strategies.
+A possible new area of focus may be teacher and paraprofessional training on working with English Learner students with IEPs.
 2.2 Teacher Coaching 2021-22 Teachers will be observed at least once per month, set monthly goals with a mentor, receive coaching and follow up both in areas of struggle and areas of growth.
 The cost associated with this may include salaries for administrative staff and further professional development for teachers.
 2022-23 Teachers will be observed at least once per month, set monthly goals with a mentor, receive coaching and follow up both in areas of struggle and areas of growth.
 The cost associated with this may include salaries for administrative staff, stipends for teachers, substitute pay, contracts with education consultants and further professional development for teachers 2023-24 Teachers will be observed at least once per month, set monthly goals with a mentor, receive coaching and follow up both in areas of struggle and areas of growth.
-The cost associated with this may include salaries for administrative staff, stipends for teachers, substitute pay, contracts with education consultants and further professional development for teachers 2023-24 Teachers will be observed at least once per month, set monthly goals with a mentor, receive coaching and follow up both in areas of struggle and areas of growth.
 The cost associated with this may include salaries for administrative staff, stipends for teachers, substitute pay, contracts with education consultants and further professional development for teachers.
-Peer observations and reflections among teachers are another successful model to include here \$60,000.00 No
+Peer observations and reflections among teachers are another successful model to include here \$64,000.00 No